alpden550/django-translate-gettext/README.md

 It uses gettext package to achieve this and wrapping fields.

+v.0.2.1 - Added support for clean models methods and ValidationError messages

 v0.2.0 - Added support for admin files

 v0.1.0 - Initial release with models files support